rakshita-vijay/rag-agentic-ai/README.md

 - **Smart Downloads Folder Handling**: Finds (or creates) your system’s Downloads folder automatically; output is saved there with a timestamped filename.
 - **Markdown Output**: Results are saved in easy-to-edit Markdown format; triple backticks are automatically stripped for proper formatting.
 - **Output Display**: If run in a Jupyter notebook, uses `IPython.display` to render formatted markdown.
-- **Model Customization**: You can change the LLM model in the code if needed.
+- **Model Customization**: To use a different LLM, change the `model` parameter in the LLM initialization.
 - **Resilient to Gemini quirks**: If Gemini occasionally returns `None`, the script will warn you and you can retry.

----

-## Technical Highlights
-- Automatic Dependency Handling
-- Async Processing
-- Smart File Handling
-- Output Formatting

 ---